anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Bible and the lectionary

-For the Gospels, see the [section below](#gospels) for details.
-Year A focuses on Matthew, Year B on Mark, and Year C on Luke, while John is read in Years A, B and C, mostly during the seasons (especially Easter), but with some appearances in Ordinary Time in Year B (such as a summer series on John 6).
+For the Gospels, Year A focuses on Matthew, Year B on Mark, and Year C on Luke.

+John is read in all three years, mostly during the seasons (especially Easter), but with some appearances in Ordinary Time in Year B (such as a summer series on John 6).

+The Gospel readings on Sundays during Ordinary Time work semicontinuously through the central portions of Matthew, Mark and Luke.
+More precisely, this actually begins just before Ordinary Time, in Epiphany 3, with the start of Jesus' public ministry (or at least, it does in the RCL: see notes on Epiphany 3), continuing into February until 3 before Lent, and then the series resumes after Trinity, continuing until the Sunday before Advent.
+(The one exception is Year B, 3 before Advent, Mark 1.14-20.)
+Material from Matthew 1:1 &ndash; 4:11, Mark 1:1-13 and Luke 1:1 &ndash; 4:13 is included in Advent, Christmas, Epiphany 1 and Lent (along with extracts from other chapters), and the resurrection accounts are included during Easter.
+Note that the Passion narratives (Matthew 26-27, Mark 14-15 and Luke 22-23), with one or two small exceptions, are included _only_ on Palm Sunday, within the Liturgy of the Passion.
+See the [Appendix](#appendix-gospels) for details.

 Acts is read at the Baptism of Christ, between Easter Day and Pentecost (vaguely sequentially), and on some Festivals.